ENCCS/julia-for-hpc/content/MPI.rst

    # Hello from process 0 out of 4
    # Hello from process 2 out of 4
    # Hello from process 3 out of 4

+.. topic:: MPI configuration

+   MPI.jl can use either a JLL-provided MPI library, which can be automatically installed when installing MPI.jl, or a system-provided MPI backend.

 Point-to-point and collective communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^